 The short answer is: I don't do traditional massage.
 Here's the longer answer:

 Many people find my work to be deeply relaxing and revitalizing, especially if they let me know that that is their goal beforehand.
 I've heard reports that a session with me can feel like hitting a 'reset' switch, and my clients often walk out looking rested, present, and happy.

 However, there are two things you should know: First, one of my key values is communication and agency.
 It's important to me to know that you and I can communicate openly about your experience.
-In the beginning of the massage I will check in with you from time to time to check in about pressure and other qualities of touch, and to make sure that you'll let me know if something doesn't feel good.
+Throughout the session I will check in with you from time to time to check in about pressure and other qualities of touch, and to make sure that you'll let me know if something doesn't feel good.
 I'll minimize chit-chat if you request that, but I will check in with you about your experience.